SeisComP/seiscomp/doc/base/glossary.rst

       magnitudes using linear conversion after Whitmore et al. (2002):

       Mw(Mwp) = 1.31 Mwp - 1.91

+   magnitude, summary (M)

+      Summary magnitude derived from multiple other magnitudes.

    mainshock
       The largest earthquake in a sequence, sometimes preceded by one or more foreshocks,